 Syngency recommends that all hosted agency websites use Cloudflare, to take full advantage of these features.

-Note: This won't affect your current email, FTP, or associated services at all.
-Cloudflare copies your existing DNS template exactly, so there is no disruption.
+Note: So long as the DNS records are copied exactly, switching to Cloudflare won't affect your current email, FTP, or associated services at all.
+We will confirm the records match so there will be no disruption.

 Switching is easy to do, and takes just a few minutes: